johnamdickson/portfolio-project-1/README.md

 ![What is Crochet Section](/assets/README-files/why-little-woolly-snuggles.jpg)
   - This is the last section on the Home Page and contains a paragraph giving context to what Little Woolly Snuggles is.
   - The circular image in this instance is the company logo along with company name with styled font.
-  - The layout of image and paragraph div is the same as What is Crochet? section and creates a further offset agains the Why Learn to Crochet section.
+  - The layout of image and paragraph div is the same as What is Crochet? section and creates a further offset against the Why Learn to Crochet section.
 <br><br>

 - __The Get Started Page - What You Will Need Section__